PLOT CHAT 201: ELEMENTS OF PLOT

 While having the spotlight on your work can be nerve-wracking, workshops are many people’s favorite day of the conference!
 If you’ve never been, prepare to have a great time, meet new friends, and get expert advice from one of our fantastic instructors.

-PLEASE NOTE: If you have any questions, please make sure you’ve read over the welcome letter and workshop description carefully.
-If you still have any questions, you may email email@example.com, allowing up to 3 business days for a response.
-Last day to receive a refund for workshop cancellation is March 7th.
-If you find you must cancel after this day, kindly let us know so we can give your spot to someone on our waiting list, but note, we aren’t able to give refunds after March 7th, 2019.
+PLEASE NOTE: We have asked our instructors to confirm receipt of your synopsis within 3 business days of submission.
+If you do not receive confirmation, or if you do not receive further information by our specified dates, please check your spam and other folders.
+If you still haven’t heard from us, please email firstname.lastname@example.org, allowing up to 3 days for a response.
+Sometimes there can be a problem with an email server, and we don’t want you to miss your instructions!
+Last day to receive a refund for workshop cancellation is March 5th.
+If you find you must cancel after this day, kindly let us know so we can give your spot to someone on our waiting list, but note, we are not able to give refunds after March 5th, 2020.

 Brittany Larsen, Plot Chat 201 Lead Instructor